Christa O. Franzi, CEcD

 Connect:

 As Vice President and Director of Entrepreneurship, Christa brings more than 15 years of experience helping public sector clients connect with, understand, and support local business leaders, innovators, and entrepreneurs.
-She has designed and led economic development initiatives for communities large and small and has a unique talent for creative problem solving.
+She has designed entrepreneurship-led economic development initiatives for communities large and small and has a unique talent for creative problem solving.

 As an Ambassador for Right to Start, she is a catalyst for positive change, breaking down barriers and expanding entrepreneurial opportunities for all.
 Christa is passionate about creating inclusive places where entrepreneurs and new businesses of all types and business owners from all backgrounds, thrive.
 She firmly believes that fostering a diverse range of talents and perspectives is not only the key to innovation but also vital to building sustainable and resilient communities.

-Christa’s enthusiasm for this work extends to educating aspiring economic developers, as evidenced by her role as the course director for the NYS Basic Economic Development Course.
 She holds an undergraduate degree from SUNY Oneonta and a Master’s in Geography and Environmental Planning from Binghamton University.

 Real Results